-I’ve been a pro novelist and full-time writer for more than a quarter of a century now.
-By my best estimate, I now have over ten million words of fiction and nonfiction in print.
+I’ve been a pro novelist and full-time writer since 1991.
+I now have way over ten million words of published fiction and nonfiction in print.

-I’ve published 34 novels so far—still writing, still counting—both with major New York publishers (HarperCollins, Time Warner, Baen, Tor, Scholastic, and more) have been translated into a dozen languages, and am now publishing independently.
+I’ve published close to fifty novels so far—still writing, still counting—both with major New York publishers (HarperCollins, Time Warner, Baen, Tor, Scholastic, and more) and publishers around the world, have been translated into a dozen languages, and am now publishing independently.

-I've also sold a lot of short fiction, and built twenty writing courses including this one: How To Think Sideways: Career Survival School for Writers.
+I've also sold a lot of short fiction, and built a ton of free writing resources, and twenty paid writing courses including this one: How To Think Sideways: Career Survival School for Writers.

 The thing that changed everything for me was discovering how to think sideways about the problems I was facing in my writing.
 My first moment of thinking sideways was kicking myself out of the same little fantasy shared by so many other writers and deciding that I was tired of someday.

 Because reality requires that you know how to do things.

 Real things, that require real effort, real skills, and real knowledge.

 And back at the beginning, I didn’t have any of that.
 I got where I wanted to go, but it was a long, hard road.

 What do you need to know to make this dream of yours into your reality?

 And if you think you might want to do this as a career...